Why Become A Member? Additional Ways To Save With PetPlus

 Etodolac 300 mg.

 Do not give to dogs that weigh less than 11 lbs. or under 12 months of age.
-Do not use larger amounts or use for longer than recommended by your veterinarian.
+Do not use larger amounts or longer than recommended by your veterinarian.
 Your veterinarian may want to perform blood tests on a regular basis to make sure the medication is not causing harmful effects.

-Dogs/Puppies: (over 12 months of age and 11 lbs. and over) Usual dose is 4.5-6.8mg per pound of pet’s body weight once daily or as directed by veterinarian.*
+Dogs/Puppies: (over 12 months of age and 11 lbs. and over) Usual dose is 4.5-6.8mg per pound of pet’s body weight once daily or as directed by a veterinarian.*